Zhuinden/flowless/README.md

 **Flow(less) gives names to your Activity's UI states, navigates between them, and remembers where it's been; and that's all it does.**

+This is a fork of Flow 1.0-alpha by Square, with the "resource management" aspects completely removed.

 ## Features

 Navigate between UI states.
 Support the back button easily without confusing your users with surprising results.